-The human brain comes with unique equipment that links tone and talent development – to build and sustain innovative cultures across silos.
+The human brain comes with unique equipment to build and sustain new neuron pathways from old habits to new innovations.
 It’s really about moving from STUCK to UNSTUCK!
 (Can you identify with this video?)

-When mentoring leads to mind-guiding then design leads to profitability.
+When mentoring leads to mind-guiding then we both teach new neuron paths and learn them from others.
 How so?

 1. Kindle and design an idea.
 Just as the iPod started with an innovative idea, Steve Jobs and other mindguides continue to design Apple products that revolutionize communication.
 Fast Company celebrated the last decade’s 14 biggest such design moments, all of which unveil the original ideas that rolled into products with possibilities.
 How does it happen?
 Your brain’s hippocampus releases a shot of dopamine in response to novelty.
 Anthony Grace at the University of Pittsburgh describes a feedback loop that involves a chemical and electrical interactions between dopamine and novel or unexpected events.
 This lively process appears to lock in memory, as it also engages the amygdala where the brain processes emotional information that feeds innovation.

 2. Mimic creative people.
 Believe it or not, you can literally adopt another person’s inspiration by simply observing them and noticing what they say.
 It’s also true that while innovation may be more vital than ever in your life, individuals who think act and build differently remain rare.
 That’s where your brain and a few inspirational quotes can help out.
 How so?